-Double patenting refers to a situation in which an applicant tries to obtain two or more separate patents that claim the same subject matter.
+Double patenting refers to a situation in which an applicant tries to obtain two or more separate patents in the same territory for the same invention.

-The Guidelines for Examination in the EPO state that “it is an accepted principle in most patent systems that two patents cannot be granted to the same applicant for one invention” (see G, IV, 5.4) and, although prohibition against double-patenting has no explicit legal basis in the European Patent Convention (EPC), in practice EPO’s examiners tend to follow the principles set out in decisions G 1/05 and G 1/06, in which the Enlarged Board of Appeal decided that double patenting should be prohibited because the applicant “had no legitimate interest in proceedings that gave rise to the grant of a second patent in respect of the same subject-matter for which he already held a patent”.
+The Guidelines for Examination in the European Patent Office (EPO) state that “it is an accepted principle in most patent systems that two patents cannot be granted to the same applicant for one invention” (see G-IV, 5.4).
+Although the prohibition against double-patenting has no explicit legal basis in the European Patent Convention (EPC), in practice EPO’s examiners tend to follow the principles set out in decisions G 1/05 and G 1/06, in which the Enlarged Board of Appeal decided that double patenting should be prohibited because the applicant “has no legitimate interest in proceedings leading to the grant of a second patent for the same subject-matter if he already possesses one granted patent therefor”.

-The prohibition of double patenting may apply to three types of combinations of European applications by the same applicant: two applications filed on the same day, parent and divisional applications, or an application and its priority application.
+The prohibition of double patenting may apply in the EPO to three types of combinations of European applications by the same applicant:

 1. Can a European patent application be refused under Article 97(2) EPC if it claims the same subject-matter as a European patent granted to the same applicant which does not form part of the state of the art pursuant to Article 54(2) and (3) EPC?